List of Doom ports: Doom + Doom II

 On August 8, 2024, the 25th anniversary release received a free update for the PlayStation 4, Nintendo Switch, and Xbox One versions.
-It completely replaced the existing Unity-based port with a brand new version built in the Kex Engine.
+It completely replaced the existing Unity-based port with a brand new version built in the KEX Engine.
 Players can select from The Ultimate Doom and Doom II, as well as officially released DOOM expansions Master Levels for Doom II, TNT: Evilution, the Plutonia Experiment, No Rest for the Living, SIGIL, SIGIL II, and Legacy of Rust.
-It also adds native support for PlayStation 5, Nintendo Switch 2, and Xbox Series X|S, all of which had not yet been released at the time of the 25th anniversary release.
+It also adds native support for PlayStation 5, Nintendo Switch 2, and Xbox Series XS, all of which had not yet been released at the time of the 25th anniversary release.

 Other devices

 iOS

 An official port of Doom, under the title Doom Classic was released in 2009 for iOS devices.
-Doom Classic iOS is one of the few official ports handled by former Id Software developer John Carmack himself, and is based on the PrBoom source port.
+Doom Classic iOS is one of the few official ports handled by former id Software developer John Carmack himself, and is based on the PrBoom source port.